lrybakova/news-analizator/README.md

 * Interactions

-- The page includes: s single field form that uses the correct html tags and structure, also there is validation process for the form input.
+- The page includes single field form that uses the correct html tags and structure
+- There is validation process for the form input.
-  Texts shorter than 20 simbols are not allowed and empty request has dedicated error message in place.
+- Texts shorter than 20 simbols are not allowed and empty request has dedicated error message in place.